 ___ I drink no liquids for 3 hours before bed, especially if I have to awaken in the

 ___ Generate Melatonin.
-(See how in the linked page.
-Factors: Sunlight, darkness, foods, drug inhibitors, blue light, etc.)
+(See how to generate melatonin in the linked page.
+Factors: Sunlight (in the morning! or a light box), darkness, foods, drug inhibitors, blue light, etc.)

 ___ A hot bath before bedtime, facilitates the body cool down that causes one to

 ___ No exciting reading (and most people recommend not reading in bed at all, though I find easy types of reading a great way to slow down).
 Along similar lines, no TV an hour before bedtime.

 ___ Use the meditation and relaxation skills that put one close to the brain wave levels of sleep (as the transition is easier if you're right next to the sleep level!).
 Just "falling asleep", without relaxing, will leave tension in the body and body/mind disturbances that will impair your sleep.

 ___ Cut out bluelight (TVs, computers, some lighting) 2 hours before bed time - See Tools and resources below.

 Honor body harmony and need for balance.
 I follow each of the following rules: